ArnaudBarre/prettier-oxc-parser/README.md

 Keep in mind that the timing are for "parse + format".
 When using oxc as a parser, ~90% of the time is spent of the format part.

 On this benchmark, this plugin is faster than [@prettier/plugin-oxc](https://www.npmjs.com/package/@prettier/plugin-oxc) because the official one is using the async API without raw transfer.
-Benchmarking in real conditions is needed to know which one is better.
+On a real world TS codebase, the timing are the same with the experimental-cli but this plugin is faster without.

 An interesting thing is that you can get a part of the performance boost for TS files by using `babel-ts` via [overrides](https://prettier.io/docs/configuration#setting-the-parser-options).